e3c-summer-worker/components/packages/navigation/README.md

 yarn start
 ```

-Note that the fonts won't look the same since it's our site uses Europa, which is licensed by Adobe Fonts.
+Note that the styles will be quite a bit different than production, this is because I only copied a subset of the HTML into our `public/` html file.
+The important thing is that the navigation bar is functional.

 ## Production Build